yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `yank`

 Copy the selected characters.
+This command is only available in normal mode.

 ### `paste`

 Paste the copied characters after the cursor.
+This command is only available in normal mode.

 | Options/Arguments | Description                                    |
 | ----------------- | ---------------------------------------------- |